avacollins/simple-tarot/packages/hooks/README.md

 ## Hooks

-Hooks map state to ui components by exposing an api for a single organism or screen, atoms and molecules have a self contained state and do not use hooks.
+Hooks map state to ui components by exposing an api for a single component and connecting it to application state.

 Hooks are documented in the Storybook UI library alongside the component they are implemented in for specific inputs.